nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 higher-level features are abstracted from lower-level features.

-RNN is commonly used for tasks with sequential inputs, such as natural language processing, speech recognition.
-Unlike CNN, where the outputs of the earlier layers are fed to layer layers (also known as feedforward NN), RNN contains feedback structure.
+RNN is commonly used for tasks with sequential inputs, such as natural language processing (NLP) and speech recognition.
+Unlike CNN, where the outputs of the earlier layers are fed to later layers (known as feedforward NN or FNN), RNN contains feedback structure.
+This feedback structure provides more capability but also causes new problems to the gradient descent solver.
+These self loops make the gradient more likely to vanish or explode.
+To control the gradient in a reasonable range, some kind of gating is needed and the two most common ones are long short term memory (LSTM) or Gated Recurrent Unit (GRU).
+A good introduction to LSTM can be found on Christopher Olah's [blog][rnn].

+It is also possible to combine CNN and RNN together as modules and do interesting applications such as captioning images.

 ## The future

 According to the [nature review paper][nature], the future of DL resides in unsupervised learning.

-To be continued ...
+In the 2015 ICML panel discussion, NLP was considered to have potential for big improvement with DP, particularly the natural language dialog systems.
+Aslo medicine/healthcare was
+identified as the next big thing for DP, for example, medical image analysis and drug discovery.

+Another future direction is about hardware, the ones that are more suitable for NN computations.

 ## References

 * [Neural Networks and Deep Learning][1] by [Michael Nielsen][MN]
 * [Deep learning book][2] by Ian Goodfellow, Yoshua Bengio and Aaron Courville
-* [Deep learning][nature] by [Yann LeCun][LeCun],    Yoshua Bengio   and Geoffrey Hinton, Nature 521, 436 (2015)
+* [Deep learning][nature] by [Yann LeCun][LeCun], Yoshua Bengio
+and Geoffrey Hinton, Nature 521, 436 (2015)
 * Stanford deep learning [tutorial][3]
-* [Awesome deep learning][awesome]: A curated list of awesome Deep Learning tutorials, projects and communities.
 * [Machine learning packages][pack]

 [MN]: http://michaelnielsen.org/